-High power switching causes surge or pulse conditions in many applications.
+High power switching can cause surge or pulse conditions.
 A high power pulse resistor is often used to suppress the pulse and prevent damage to sensitive components.
 Applications for pulse resistors include power supplies (inrush current), Defibrillators, welding equipment, medical equipment and medical cabling.

 A key design decision is a choice between pulse voltage resistors and those capable of withstanding a high current.
 The design of one is the exact opposite of the other.
 In this post, we only consider high power pulse resistor design.